 Sensory Cactus Craft

 Students created a sensory cactus craft by adding dyed rice to a cactus made from green construction paper.
 At the bottom of the paper, students sprinkled orange “sand” (dyed salt).
 They used tissue paper to make fruit for the cactus and black poppy seeds for the seeds of the fruit.
+We mounted the cacti on black paper since, oddly ennough, the cactus flowers bloom at night, not during the day.

 Desert Versus Non-Desert Animal Sort